zelkaziom/tindermate/README.md

 - Display the personalized prompt generated based on your match's profile or your mutual message history
 - Use a convenient command-line GUI to manage the application

-TinderMate is built for both female and male users and detects your gender from your Tinder profile, ensuring that your messages are always grammatically correct and effective.
+TinderMate is built for both **female and male** users and detects your gender from your Tinder profile, ensuring that your messages are always grammatically correct and effective.

-Make sure to star the project if you find it useful!
+Make sure to **star the project** if you find it useful! :star:

 ## Built with